jiriklepl/europar2023-artifact/README.md

 ### Requirements

-All CPU implementations require a C++20-compliant compiler and all CUDA implementations require a C++17-compliant version of the *nvcc* compiler.
+All CPU implementations require a C++20-compliant compiler (we use C++20 only for better convenience of setup; the Noarr library itself is both C++17-compliant and C++20-compliant), and all CUDA implementations require a C++17-compliant version of the *nvcc* compiler.
 The compilers are also expected to support all options specified in [Makefile](./Makefile), but `-O3` should be sufficient to get close-enough results.

 Apart from the [noarr-structutres](https://github.com/ParaCoToUl/noarr-structures.git) library, the implementations themselves have no external dependencies other than *TBB* (but that is limited to just 2 implementations; use [NoTBB/Makefile](./NoTBB/Makefile) to skip the TBB implementations).